zhiam/browser-ios/README.md

 ## Crash reporting using Fabric

 To enable, add ~/.brave-fabric-keys with 2 lines, the API key and build secret.
-Re-run ./brave-proj.py and the project will be generated to use Fabric and Crashlytics frameworks.
+Re-run setup.sh and the project will be generated to use Fabric and Crashlytics frameworks.

 ## Tests